DragonSystems/DragonSystem/README.md

 ![](http://i.imgur.com/NjzAc7S.png)

-The dragon system brings together best of breed technologies to form a developemnt framework and API suitable for all distributed crypto projects.
+The Dragon System is a production class development framework and API for Ethereum web apps.

 * Ethereum
 * Polymer